Bentall Dental Centre

 We Try To Keep You Smiling, Even When You Pay

 Nobody likes to be surprised when it comes to costs.
-That’s why we have established a policy of informing you of the costs associated with the treatment plan prior to starting the treatment.
+That’s why your local dentist has established a policy of informing you of the costs associated with the treatment plan prior to starting the treatment.
 Unfortunately, the treatment may come as a surprise to you due to unforeseen complications.

 Once we have completed your initial exam, necessary x-rays, diagnostics, and consultation, we will review our recommended treatment plan and its projected cost with you.
 That way, you can make specific financial arrangements before we begin.